AnnikaAlt/Annika-Alt/README.md

-This is the first projedt for Sprint 1.
+This is the first project for Sprint 1.
 I have chosen the topic family everyday life with a family of 5